-With her head upraised, her usual armour polished and prepared for every blow that would be directed to her self-esteem, Miyuki felt herself slip into the cold and numb existence that was her new life.
+With her head upraised, her usual walls and defenses raised to ward off every possible friendly encounter, Miyuki felt herself slip into the cold and numb existence that was her new life.
 Her new—or becoming old?—routine.
 No, she quickly berated herself and shook her head, don't think.
 Just move.

 And she did.

 Nod, smile, order.
 Clean, move, wait.
 Dodge, spin, frown.
 Order, table, lights.
 Ruka, song, clapping.
 Glasses, order, glasses.
 Tray, walk, wait.
 Relax, speak, sigh.
 Walk, drinks, smile.
 And over.
 And over, until—the silence in the empty nightclub seemed to pulse against her skin, tremble into her feet, and create a pressure behind her eyes that reminded her to sleep, god, just sleep for hours.